jecki/DHParser/README.md

    this does not hold like TeX, it is often still possible to describe a reasonably large subset of the formal language with a context free grammar.)

-2. Developing parsers for semistructured or informally structured text-data.
+2. Developing parsers for semi-structured or informally structured text-data.

    This kind of data is typically what you get when retro-digitizing